coderefinery/manuals/exercise-leaders.md

 ## Preparing for the workshop

-As an exercise leader, we do not expect you to know all our [CodeRefinery training material](https://coderefinery.org/lessons/) but if you have time:
+As an team leader, we do not expect you to know all our [CodeRefinery training material](https://coderefinery.org/lessons/) but if you have time:

 - **Take a look at the exercises in advance** of each days (revised lessons tend to have an "exercise list" page).
 We try to make each exercise self-explanatory so that you can easily lead, but if you do one thing, scan over the exercises and understand the general point of each of them.
-- **Be ready to introduce yourself** in one or two sentences to your breakout room: think about what you would like to convey as exercise leader to the classroom.
+- **Be ready to introduce yourself** in one or two sentences to your breakout room: think about what you would like to convey as team leader to the classroom.
 How did (or does) CodeRefinery help you?
 - If you are interested, also read through the **instructor guides** for the lessons (there should be a link at the top or sidebar of each lesson).